Siddharth2812/amFOSS-tasks/README.md

 [Task-14](https://github.com/Siddharth2812/amFOSS-tasks/tree/main/Task%20-%2014)|Bandit|Completed
 [Task-15](https://github.com/Siddharth2812/amFOSS-tasks/tree/main/Task%20-%2015)|Project Euler|Not Completed
 ## My views about the tasks
-As i was new to coding it took me more time to complete some of the tasks.
-Basically the tasks were all new to me and i was able to enjoy doing every task.
+As I was new to coding it took me more time to complete some of the tasks.
+Basically the tasks were all new to me and I was able to enjoy doing every task.
-I  was stuck at some tasks for lot of time but still i was able to complete some of the tasks.
-Attempting all these tasks made me feel that i have a lot to learn and having put effort to solve these tasks it was very fun,frustrating,happy and sad.
+I  was stuck at some tasks for lot of time but still I was able to complete some of the tasks.
+Attempting all these tasks made me feel that I have a lot to learn and having put effort to solve these tasks it was very fun,frustrating,happy and sad.
 The way of self learning to complete all these tasks is amazing.
-I learned many new things from these tasks i hope ill be able to complete all of the tasks that i was unable to complete in the future
+I learned many new things from these tasks I hope Ill be able to complete all of the tasks that I was unable to complete in the future
+Not giving up while doing these tasks was the best thing.
 ## My Introduction
 Hii Seniors :pray: :smile: I am Siddharth Reddy Anthireddy from Warangal Telangana.I came to know about amFOSS from a family friend i was very intrigued since then.
 I feel the club will provide me various new things to learn in coding world and oppurtunities to do various projects, hackathons and open source contribution.
 I am new to coding and i started to learn new things on various websites to learn coding as soon as i got a laptop.
 But after attempting these tasks i came to know what all I'm new to this and all the new thng that i have to learn.
 These tasks were so intresting that I whenever I open laptop and used to try tasks all day and nights(Ofcourse I listened to classes and had sufficient sleep :grin: ).
 Doing these tasks made me learn many new things and found that I'm improving on daily basis.
-This type of work was what i was looking for since a long time.
+This type of work was what I was looking for since a long time.